Cathy347Le/React-Task-App/README.md

 - When you refresh the browser, you can see the text "Hooray!!!
 You have no more tasks." for a second.
 Update the conditional return with a isLoaded state.

+#### Learn Testing

+- Update addTask component - remove alert.
+- If there is no title or date selected, disable the button
+- Since the status of the button is dependent on the input fields, you need a useEffect

 ### ADD BACKEND - Node, MongoDB, moongoose